rafaelleao/CMTJava/README.md

  1. Sun's Java(TM) JDK (tested with Java 1.7 but should also work with Java 1.6)
  2. make
- 3. BGGA closures (for using closures in Java)
+ 3. BGGA closures (for using closures in Java - include under "compiler" folder)

 -------------------------------------------------------
 2. INSTALLATION